ethanlewellin/RNA_Trajectory_Analysis/README.md

 Preform Trajectory analysis on single-cell RNA seq.
+Proof of concept for a freelancing job I had, I am not able to publish the final project.
 Currently on works with .loom files

 Run TestPipeline.py to perform analysis